victoriyaforsythe/PyIRI/CONTRIBUTING.md

   flake8 . --count --select=D,E,F,H,W --show-source --statistics
   ```

-  Note that pysat uses the `flake-docstrings` and `hacking` packages to ensure
+  Note that PyIRI uses the `flake-docstrings` and `hacking` packages to ensure
   standards in docstring formatting.